RedisLabs/redislabs-docs/content/rs/administering/designing-production/security/tls-configuration.md

 ![crdb-tls-config-enable](/images/rs/crdb-tls-config-enable.png "crdb-tls-config-enable")

 Client authentication is enforced and the certificates for the participating clusters are used automatically.

+### Configuring TLS for CRDB and client communication

 To enable TLS for CRDB and client communication for a CRDB: